-Revision 11-3; Effective September 1, 2011
+Revision 18-2; Effective September 3, 2018

-STAR+PLUS Waiver (SPW) members who wish to reside in a personal care facility must reside in a licensed Assisted Living (AL) facility which is contracted with the managed care organization (MCO) to provide SPW services.
+STAR+PLUS Home and Community Based Services (HCBS) program members who wish to reside in a personal care facility must reside in a licensed assisted living facility (ALF) which is contracted with the managed care organization (MCO) to provide STAR+PLUS HCBS program services.
 Licensing rules define a personal care facility as a facility that provides food, shelter and personal care services to four or more persons who are unrelated to the owner.
 The member is required to pay room and board, and possibly a copayment based on income in the AL setting.
 See Section 3230, Financial Eligibility, for detailed information.

-7222 Initial Responsibilities for Members Residing in AL Facilities
+7222 Initial Responsibilities for Members Residing in ALFs

-Revision 14-1; Effective March 3, 2014
+Revision 18-2; Effective September 3, 2018

-The managed care organization (MCO) is responsible for helping the applicant or member select an Assisted Living (AL) facility that can meet his/her needs.
-The MCO sends an authorization to the AL facility that the member selects.
+The managed care organization (MCO) is responsible for helping the applicant or member select an assisted living facility (ALF) that can meet his or her needs.
+The MCO sends an authorization to the ALF that the applicant or member selects.

-The AL facility must explain the copayment requirement and room and board charges, described in Section 3236, Copayment and Room and Board, and Appendix VI, STAR+PLUS Inquiries Chart, to the applicant/member.
-Room and board must be paid by every STAR+PLUS Waiver (SPW) AL member.
-A copayment is not required of Supplemental Security Income recipients.
+The ALF staff must explain the copayment requirement and room and board charges, described in Section 3236, Copayment and Room and Board, and Appendix VI, STAR+PLUS Inquiries Chart, to the applicant or member.
+Room and board must be paid by every STAR+PLUS Home and Community Based Services (HCBS) program ALF applicant or member.
+A copayment is not required of Supplemental Security Income (SSI) recipients.
 A copayment is required from those AL members whose financial eligibility was determined under the special institutional criteria.
 The MCO must:

-determine the member's room and board and copayment amounts, based on the Form H2065-D, Notification of Managed Care Program Services, received from the Program Support Unit (PSU), for the initial month of service and ongoing copayment amount for subsequent months;
+determine the applicant’s or member's room and board and copayment amounts, based on the Form H2065-D, Notification of Managed Care Program Services, received from Program Support Unit (PSU) staff, for the initial month of service and ongoing copayment amount for subsequent months;

-document the amounts on Form H1700-1, Individual Service Plan ─SPW (Pg.
-1) (ISP);
+document the amounts on Form H1700-1, Individual Service Plan (Pg.
+1);

-verbally notify the member;
+verbally notify the applicant or member;

 send a copy of Form H2065-D to the provider as notification of the amounts to be collected; and

-assist the member and provider in resolving problems related to collection of the member's copayment and room and board contributions.
+assist the applicant or member and provider in resolving problems related to collection of the applicant’s or member's copayment and room and board contributions.

-As described Section 3236, the PSU may have to estimate the initial and ongoing copayment amounts for the initial ISP development.
-If the Medicaid for the Elderly and People with Disabilities (MEPD) specialist is unable to provide an estimate on the amount available for copayment prior to the Medicaid eligibility determination, PSU estimates the copayments based on the applicant’s self-reported income from Form H1200, Application for Assistance – Your Texas Benefits.
-The estimated copayments are necessary in order to compute an ISP for AL residents.
-When the accurate amount available for copayment is received from the MEPD specialist, PSU recalculates the copayment amounts.
-The MCO must explain to the member that failure to pay his/her room and board charges or copayment will result in termination of his/her SPW services.
+As described Section 3236, PSU staff may have to estimate the initial and ongoing copayment amounts for the initial ISP development.
+If Medicaid for the Elderly and People with Disabilities (MEPD) specialists are unable to provide an estimate on the amount available for copayment prior to the Medicaid eligibility determination, PSU staff estimate the copayments based on the member’s self-reported income from Form H1200, Application for Assistance – Your Texas Benefits.
+The estimated copayments must be generated prior to the member’s admission to the ALF.
+When the accurate amount available for copayment is received from MEPD specialists, PSU staff recalculate the copayment amounts.
+The MCO must explain to the applicant or member that failure to pay the room and board charges or copayment will result in termination of his or her STAR+PLUS HCBS program.

 7223 Admission to Facility